vaibhavsagar/website/blog/trees-that-shrink.md

 Awesome!
 We have composable compiler passes that are easier to write and to think about.
 Even with this small example, I hope the benefits are clear.

-Edit: [Ed Kmett points out](https://www.reddit.com/r/haskell/comments/8s75n3/trees_that_shrink/e0x8se2) that using `Void` makes this approach unnecessarily footgun-prone and suggests using strict fields and `()` instead.
+Edit: [Edward Kmett points out](https://www.reddit.com/r/haskell/comments/8s75n3/trees_that_shrink/e0x8se2) that using `Void` makes this approach unnecessarily footgun-prone and suggests using strict fields and `()` instead.
 This allows for simpler pattern synonyms and comes with the additional benefit that we can disable constructors with `Void` so we can actually have trees that shrink:

 ```haskell